 Veto Power over Abortion

-I answered a question on veto power over abortion on Philosophy in Action Radio on 20 January 2013.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on veto power over abortion on 20 January 2013.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Should a man be able to prevent his pregnant girlfriend from aborting his baby?
 Sometimes, a man will get his girlfriend pregnant accidentally, and they disagree about what should be done.
 If the man wants the woman to carry the pregnancy to term, whether to give up the baby for adoption or him take sole custody, while the woman wants to get an abortion, should he be able to prevent her?
 It's his baby, shouldn't he have some say?